ninegua/reversi/docs/index.md

 ## Data exchange format

 Motoko has a concept of "shareable" data, which means data that can be sent across canisters or language boundaries.
-Apparently I wouldn't imagine a heap pointer in C is "shareable", but anything that can be mapped to JSON seems "shareable" to me.
+Obviously I wouldn't imagine a heap pointer in C being "shareable", but anything that can be mapped to JSON seems "shareable" to me.
 For this purpose, DFINITY has developed an IDL (Interface Description Language) called [Candid] for IC applications.

 Candid greatly simplifies how frontend talks to the backend, or how canisters talk to each other.
-For example, the following is a snippet (incomplete) of the backend *reversi* canister as described by Candid:
+For example, the following is an (incomplete) snippet of the backend *reversi* canister as described by Candid:

 ```swift
 type ColorCount =